-Grossmann earned her B.A. in Journalism / News Writing, with a concentration in Photojournalism at Pennsylvania State University.
+Her undergraduate career began at another Quaker school, Wilmington College, in Clinton County, Ohio.
+She transferred to the Pennsylvania State University campus at York for two trimesters before moving on to the main campus, where she earned her B.A. in Journalism / News Writing with a concentration in photojournalism.
 Grossmann studied review writing and in-depth journalism for her major but at the same time immersed herself in the darkroom.
-In the mid-1970s at Penn State her photography was exhibited in three shows at the Kern Gallery, including a solo show about the Mardi Gras in New Orleans.
+In the mid-1970s at Penn State her photography was exhibited in a student show, in a dual show with a graduate assistant and she had a solo show at Kern Gallery.

 After graduation in 1976, Grossmann, along with many recent graduates, struggled with the difficult job market.
 She moved to New York, found some custom dark room work and took advantage of the city’s cultural treasures --- independently studying the photography and painting of such masters as Stieglitz, Monet and Georgia O’Keefe.
 On returning to Philadelphia, some of her photographs were published in the Old City Digest and, starting in 1979, more than thirty of her pictures were featured in Clark DeLeon’s column in the Philadelphia Inquirer.
 For more than two years she was a freelancer with the Philadelphia Daily News and other publications.
 After she won the Best Of Show prize in the annual Philadelphia Press Photographers Competition for a photograph of the Vietnam Wall Memorial in Washington, D.C., the Daily News hired her as a staff photographer.
 More awards followed, including a First Place for National News Picture Story presented by the University of Missouri for her nine-image study of the second Vietnam War Memorial entitled “The Longest War”.
 The New Jersey Press Photography Association named her New Jersey Photographer of the Year in 1984, 1988 and 1990.